 The expense of this solicitation is to be borne by the Company.
 The Company may also reimburse persons holding shares in their names or in the names of their nominees for their expenses in sending proxies and proxy material to their principals.
-The Company has retained D. F. King & Co., Inc. to assist in the solicitation of proxies, at an estimated cost of \$7,500, plus reasonable expenses.
+The Company has retained D. F. King & Co., Inc. to assist in the solicitation of proxies, at an estimated cost of \$9,000, plus reasonable expenses.

-Unless otherwise directed, the persons named in the accompanying form of proxy intend to vote all proxies received by them in favor of (i) the election of the nominees to the Board named herein, and (ii) the ratification of the selection of independent auditors.
+Unless otherwise directed, the persons named in the accompanying form of proxy intend to vote all proxies received by them in favor of (i) the election of the nominees to the Board named herein, (ii) the ratification of the selection of independent registered public accountants, and (iii) reapproval of the Senior Executive Plan described herein.
 All proxies will be voted as specified.